Housing and homelessness crisis in numbers

 - According to Census 2016, there are 183,312 vacant houses nationwide (CSO, 2017).

-- There are 85,799 households on the social housing waiting list.
-65% of households on the list were living in the private rented sector and one quarter living with parents, relatives or friends.
-4,765 households (5.5%) had at least one member considered to be homeless, a proportion which has doubled since 2013 (Housing Agency, 2017).
+- There are 71,858 households on the social housing waiting list.
+Just under 60% of households on the list were living in the private rented sector and over a quarter of all households qualified for support are waiting more than seven years for a social housing support.
+5,663 households (7.9%) had at least one member considered to be homeless, a proportion which has more than doubled since 2013 (Housing Agency, 2018).

-- Locked Out of the Market IX found that 91.5% of rental properties are beyond the reach for those in receipt of state housing support (Simon Communities, 2017).
+- The Simon Communities of Ireland's Locked Out of the Market XIV found that 92% of rental properties are beyond the reach for those in receipt of state housing support (Simon Communities, 2019).

 - Over 72,000 principle dwelling mortgage accounts are in arrears.
 44% of all mortgage arrears are in arrears of over 720 days (Central Bank of Ireland, December 2017).